brown-band/website/pages/scripts/1980-1981/spring/princeton.md

 Artichoke Pasta Man takes Lois to his ice palace.
 He turns the key in the lock of her box, and there keeps her prisoner.

 :sd[The band changes the diamond into two plus signs.
-They play "Can-Can."
+They play “Can-Can.”
 Meanwhile, Arti and his dastardly doers, the sax section, entrap Lois in a prison made from the two hockey nets.]

 Will Artichoke Pasta Man snatch Lois’s jewel?
 Will help arrive in time before he weighs her carats?
 Will Artichoke Pasta Man get fresh?
 Will he find a flaw in her structure?
 Will he fence the ice?